 Our Vision The Free Clinic will help create a community where all individuals, regardless of income, have the resources they need to be healthy

 The Free Clinic is just like a regular Doctor's office.
 It is the place to go when you have an earache, a toothache, diabetes, hypertension or the flu.
 It is the place to go when you need a mammogram, lab work, a flu shot diagnostic testing, medication, referral to a specialist, or a follow-up from a hospital visit or a trip to the ER.
 If we cannot help you, we will do our best to find someone who can.
 If you have any questions please call 540-347-0394 and press 1 to reach the Front Desk.
-Visits to the Fauquier & Rappahannock clinics are free of charge
+Visits to the Fauquier & Rappahannock clinics are free of charge.

 The Free Clinic provides comprehensive mental health support to our patients, including counseling, tele-psychiatry and medication management.
 Emergency services are offered in partnership with the Rappahannock/Rapidan Community Services Board.
 Patients are referred for Mental Health services by one of our Free Clinic clinicians.
 If you have any questions please call 540-347-0394 and press 5 to reach the MH Coordinator.

-The Dental Clinic provides emergency and preventive care including comprehensive exams, fillings, extractions, X-rays and cleanings.
+If you have medical insurance but you do not have dental insurance, you can be seen at our Dental Clinic as long as you are a resident of either Fauquier or Rappahannock counties and meet our financial criteria.
+Dental Clinic provides emergency and preventive care including comprehensive exams, fillings, extractions, X-rays and cleanings.
 Oral surgery and assistance in obtaining dentures is offered on a limited basis.
 If you have any questions please call 540-347-0394 and press 2 to reach the Dental Clinic.

 In many cases, the Clinic can provide you with your medications at no charge.
 If we cannot get you the specific medication you have been prescribed, we will try to find a suitable alternative.